-Right-click Generate FPGA Array Data in the Design Flow window and click Run to generate FPGA Array Data.
+Double-click Generate FPGA Array Data or right-click Generate FPGA Array Data in the Design Flow window and click Run to generate FPGA Array Data.
 Before running this tool, the design should have completed the Place and Route step.
 If not, Libero SoC runs implicitly the upstream tools (Synthesis, Compile Netlist, and Place and Route) before it generates the FPGA Array Data.

-Figure 102 · Generate FPGA Array Data
+Figure 105 · Generate FPGA Array Data